 The Miraval Berkshires had caught my attention since before it opened in July.
-Travel restrictions, Miraval’s BOGO promotion, and Hyatt’s 25% rebate for awards presented the ideal opportunity to visit this brand new property.
+Travel restrictions, Miraval’s BOGO promotion, and Hyatt’s 25% rebate for awards presented the ideal opportunity to visit this brand-new property.
 As with any new property, I expected some hiccups and growing pains, but came out pleasantly surprised.

-Miraval operates wellness resorts in Arizona (near Phoenix), Austin, and now the Berkshires in western Massachusetts.
+Miraval operates wellness resorts in Arizona (near Tucson), Austin, and now the Berkshires in western Massachusetts.
 Hyatt acquired Miraval in 2017 and integrated the brand into its World of Hyatt program, making Miraval properties available for award redemptions through the World of Hyatt program and allowing members to earn points and elite night credits with stays.

 Stays at Miraval resorts include all meals and many activities, such as yoga sessions, fitness classes, guided hikes, and ropes courses.